rust-lang/blog.rust-lang.org/posts/2019-10-28-nll-hard-errors.md

 What is perhaps less well understood is that the new borrow checker implementation *also* fixed a lot of bugs.
-In other words, the new borrow checker did not just accept more programs -- **it also rejected some programs that never should have been accepted in the first place!**
+In other words, the new borrow checker did not just accept more programs -- **it also rejected some programs that were only accepted in the first place due to memory unsafety bugs in the old borrow checker!**

 [2018]: https://blog.rust-lang.org/2018/12/06/Rust-1.31-and-rust-2018.html
 [nll]: https://blog.rust-lang.org/2018/12/06/Rust-1.31-and-rust-2018.html#non-lexical-lifetimes